 The longer you wait to contact a personal attorney, the greater the risk that the statute of limitations time limit will expire.
 If it does, you may lose your right to sue the at-fault party and recover compensation for your injuries.
 If you’ve been seriously injured and someone else is at fault, you should contact a personal injury attorney at the earliest possible time.
 Contacting an experienced personal injury lawyer early in your case will help prevent deadlines from expiring and will allow your case to be properly prepared.

-To be able to determine whether you have a case, your personal injury lawyer needs to thoroughly investigate the details about your accident and injuries.
-Investigating the accident and collecting information is much easier if it occurs quickly after the accident has happened.
-A time delay can result in many problems like lost evidence and witnesses who can’t be found.
+To be able give you information about how the car accident settlement process applies to you, your personal injury lawyer needs to thoroughly investigate the details about your accident and injuries.
+Investigating the accident scene and collecting information is much easier if it occurs quickly after car accidents have happened.
+A time delay in contacting a car accident attorney can result in many problems like lost evidence and witnesses who can’t be found.

-When you hire a personal injury lawyer to handle your car accident claim, he or she will first negotiate with the insurance company to try to settle your claim.
-If settlement negotiations break down, your personal injury attorney will prepare to file a lawsuit and prepare your case for trial.
-For this reason, it is especially important that you get an experienced lawyer to help with your case, such as one certified through the National Board of Trial Advocacy.
+Personal injury lawyers hired to handle a car accident claim will first negotiate with the insurance adjuster to try to get a fair settlement by sending what is called a demand letter.
+If settlement negotiations break down, your personal injury attorney will prepare to file a car accident lawsuit and prepare your case for trial.
+For this reason, it is especially important that you get an experienced lawyer to help with your car accident case, such as one certified through the National Board of Trial Advocacy for personal injury lawsuit.

-Talk With A Virginia And West Virginia Car Accident Lawyer
+Talk With Virginia And West Virginia Car Accident Lawyers

 If you or a loved one suffered significant injuries in a car accident in Virginia or West Virginia, Ritchie Law Firm is here to help.
-The experienced, certified attorneys at the Ritchie Law Firm has helped thousands of injured victims and their families recover the compensation they deserve after an accident.
+The experienced, certified car accident lawyers at the Ritchie Law Firm has helped thousands of injured victims and their families recover the compensation they deserve and get a fair settlement in their personal injury claims and car accident cases.
 We are paid on a contingency fee basis, which means we only get paid if we win for you.
-Contact us by phone at 800-277-6124 or by using our online contact form.
+Contact us by phone at 800-277-6124 for a free consultation or by using our online contact form.

 When Your Health And Family Are On the Line